Structure

 Communicate between your extension's components.

-Plasmo Messaging is a declarative, type-safe, functional, promise-based API for sending, relaying, and receiving messages between your extension components.
+It provides a declarative, type-safe, functional, promise-based API for sending, relaying, and receiving messages between your extension components.

 Handling messages

-import type { PlasmoMessaging } from "@plasmohq/messaging";
+import { defineExtensionMessaging } from "@webext-core/messaging";

-const message = await querySomeApi(req.body.id);
+const result = await querySomeApi(req.body.id);

 });